 Samoyeds have a lot of energy, and your goal as their alpha is to get them to expend as much of that energy as possible.
 Doing this daily will build a healthy relationship between you and your Samoyed.
 For example, before you leave the house for work, take your dog out for a jog.
 Like the Husky, the Samoyed is the perfect breed for athletic and fitness-oriented individuals and families.
 If you get up early in the morning to work out, bring your Samoyed along with you.
 This is the best way to ensure the life of your sofa cushions.
 A restless untrained Samoyed will make chew toys out of valuable objects.
 And while you are on your run, let your Samoyed do its business.
 Your Venetian rug will thank you.
 If you’re looking for a good toy to really wear out your Samoyed, try a ball launcher.

-• SIZING MATTERS: The Classic 26M launcher is compatible with 2.5-inch diameter tennis balls or medium Chuckit! balls for breeds weighing 20-60 lbs.
-Dog balls should always be small enough for your pet to carry but large enough that the ball cannot completely fit in their mouth.
-When in doubt, buy a size up.
+- Sizing matters: Compatible with 2.5" diameter tennis balls or medium Chuck it balls best for dogs 20-60lbs.
+Balls should be small enough for your dog to carry, but large enough that the ball can't completely fit in their mouth.
+When in doubt buy a size up

 It’s easy to mistake the Samoyed’s white coat and stunning smile for the next dog on our list.